muhammadn/firetail-go-lib/examples/petstore-chi/README.md

   ```
   < HTTP/1.1 415 Unsupported Media Type
   < Content-Type: text/plain
-  firetail - /pets route does not support content type application/xml
+  {"code":415,"title":"the path for \"/pets\" in your appspec does not support the content type \"application/xml\"","detail":"the path for \"/pets\" in your appspec does not support content type \"application/xml\""}
   ```

 - Requests made with path parameters that don't match the schema defined in your appspec: